1. Phase: The first talk

-The "brawlers" come to the meeting with clear fronts for each other.
+The "arguments" come into the session with clear fronts for each other.
 Each party has its point of view, your understanding of law or morality.
-There you sit now and should talk about your topic.
-Best still one after the other and with as neutral, unimpeachable words.
+You are sitting there and are supposed to talk about your topic.
+Ideally, one after the other and with neutral, non-attackable words.

 Behind the stands are the interests